Some links in this post may be affiliate links

 Cyclamen persicum is native to North Africa across West Asia to Southeast Europe.

 Cyclamens are herbaceous perennial plants which grow from a tuber to a height of about 1 ft.
-It is one of the best plants for limited spaces and it is among the best plants for an office desk with no windows.
+It is among well-liked plants for an office desk for pleasant aesthetics to promote productivity.

 Yes.
 All parts of Cyclamen persicum are toxic to both humans and pets.
 They contain saponins which if ingested can cause drooling, vomiting and diarrhea.